itzdanishsalmani/itzdanishsalmani/README.md

 🤖 Full Stack Developer | 💻 Programmer

 Welcome to my Github profile!
 I'm a full stack developer from India with a passion for programming.
-I'm always eager to learn new technologies, currently focusing on learning Next.js
+I'm always eager to learn new technologies, currently focusing on learning React Native

 My Portfolio [live link](https://danishsalmani.vercel.app/)